PolynomialTime/academic-kickstart/content/authors/admin/_index.md

 I received my First Class Honours degree in computer science from The University of Auckland in 2018.
 I received my B.S. in computer science from [Beijing Institute of Technology](http://www.bit.edu.cn/index.htm) in 2017.

-My research interests include (inverse) reinforcement learning, computional game theory, multi-agent systems, social networks analysis.
+My research interests include (inverse) reinforcement learning, computional game theory, multi-agent systems and social networks analysis.
 Lately my research focus is on applying inverse reinforcement learning to games with tons of agents.